wjp-release/eventual/README.md

 # eventual

-Eventual is an asyncrhonous programming framework for modern C++.
+Eventual is an asynchronous programming framework for modern C++.

 ### Promises/A+ in C++